 The Ever-Changing Beauty of Southern Patagonia

 Unlike the intense heat of some destinations, Patagonia’s fresh mountain air invites you to explore comfortably year-round.
 Summers bring long, warm days perfect for adventure, while autumn sets the landscape ablaze with fiery foliage.
-Winters are serene and magical, and spring bursts forth with wildflowers and wildlife returning from their seasonal retreats.
+Winters are serene and magical for photography, and spring bursts forth with wildflowers and wildlife returning from their seasonal retreats.
+All this means there is no bad time to visit Patagonia.

 Patagonia’s Glaciers: A Year-Round Spectacle